-Several other State and federal agencies will rely on information in this EIR/EIS to inform them in their decision over issuance of specific permits related to project construction or operation.
+Several other State and federal agencies will rely on information in this EIR to inform them in their decision over issuance of specific permits related to project construction or operation.
 In addition to BLM, BIA also has reviewing and permitting authority of the Proposed Project for the portion of the route on Morongo tribal land.
-The BIA has accepted BLM's offer to be a Cooperating Agency in this EIR/EIS under NEPA.
+The BIA has accepted BLM's offer to be a Cooperating Agency in the NEPA process, and will coordinate in preparation of the Final EIS under NEPA.
 SCE would apply to BIA for the grant of ROW across the new 3-mile alignment across the Morongo tribal land and for the replacement and upgrade aspects of the transmission lines.